-My plan is to sell the Maqiano in sets of 5 units = you could micro-tune 5 pitches.
-Let me know if you’d need more.
-A wooden box will be included.
-The lid removed, the box is used as a stand for the Maqiano units.
+Maqiano is sold in sets of 4 or 6 units = you could micro-tune 4/6 pitches.
+If you need more, you can order multiple sets with a good discount.
+The system is carried in a stylish plywood/alcantara case, which also works as a stand for the Maqiano units and accessories.
 You just place it on the grand piano’s tuning pins, or in another horizontal level, or on a chair/table next to your piano.
 Will be easy and safe to use.

 Now I have got all the prices for the parts, and a rough estimate of the labor costs – there’s a lot of hand craft involved – and the total costs are a bit higher than my earlier estimates… so the customer prices will now be:

 Maqiano 4-pcs set 725 € + VAT (899€ incl VAT 24%) + shipping

 Maqiano 6-pcs set 967 € + VAT (1199 incl VAT 24%) + shipping